 - residence of the nominee(s) in Australia.

-Note: the objectives of this award are based on NHMRC’s Research Quality Strategy.
+- The objectives of this award are based on NHMRC's Research Quality strategy.

-To have a leader in research quality considered for this award in 2021, please complete the online nomination process.
+To have a leader in research quality considered for this award in 2022, complete the nomination form in the following link:

-The 2021 awardee is expected to be announced at the NHMRC Research Excellence Awards Dinner in June 2021.
-The awardee (or their nominated representative if a group or organisation) will be invited to attend the Awards Dinner (subject to pandemic related event/travel restrictions).
+The 2022 awardee is expected to be announced at the NHMRC Biennial Awards Dinner on 23 March 2023.
+The awardee (or their nominated representative if a group or organisation) will be invited to attend the Awards Dinner.